Tech-sas/Playbook/src/05-CSS-Basics/index.md

 You can also use `rgb(150, 0, 150)` to set a color.
 Hexadecimal is just the most common / preferred way of identifying colors.
 So when in Rome, do as the Romans: Use hexidecimals to identify colors.

-Use hexadecimal colors to change the text color and backgrounds on different HTML tags on you webpage.
+Use hexadecimal colors to change the text color and backgrounds on different HTML tags on your webpage.

 ## Style tag